maxzerbini/dingo/README.md

 ## Model Generation
 DinGo generates Model Data Transfer Object (DTO) reading the MySql database schema.
-All the generated strutcs are written in the *model.go* file of the *model* package.
+All the generated strutcs are written in the *model.go* file inside the *model* package's directory.

-This is an example of DTO:
+This is an example of generated DTO:
 ```Go
 // Data transfer object for Customer
 type Customer struct {